Imiquimod cream is a treatment that uses your immune system to attack skin cancer cells.

 Imiquimod treatment does not cause the same scarring, although there are still side effects.

 You put the cream on at home which means you:

 - avoid repeated trips to hospital

 - don't have to have an operation

-- red and sore skin
+- become red and sore

-- pain and burning
+- feel painful and burning

 More serious skin reactions can happen in a few people.
 These include: